 This is a wonderful combination of flavors and textures: savory, sweet, herby and hot.
 The almonds offer a gentle crunch.
-The true baby's are hard to find they are quite small about an 1 - 1 1/2 inches wide.
+The true babies are hard to find they are quite small about a 1 - 1 1/2 inches wide.
 If you find small artichokes 2 - 2 1/2 wide you will only need about 9.
 Serve with a pinot blanc, a sauvignon blanc or Gewürztraminer from Alsace.

 6 tablespoons extra-virgin olive oil, divided (3+3)

 1 large red onion cut into ½ inch dice

 30 baby artichokes 1 - 1 1/2 inches wide, trimmed and cut into ¼ inch slices

 2 tablespoons sugar

 3 tablespoons red wine vinegar or balsamic vinegar